davepeck/cats-and-dogs-grid/README.md

 ### Getting set up

-You'll need to install [Node 16](https://nodejs.dev).
+You'll need to install [Node 18](https://nodejs.dev).

 There are lots of ways to do this; it depends on your own set-up.
+(I have a mac with `asdf` installed, so I do `asdf install nodejs 18.12.0`, for example.)

-Then clone this repository, `npm install`, change the `CNAME` to the name of the website you want to deploy to, and get coding on `app.tsx` and `index.scss`.
+Then clone this repository, `npm install`, change the `CNAME` to the name of the website you want to deploy to, and get coding on `app.tsx` and `index.css`.

 ### How do I run a development server?